zacx-z/Lustre/README.md

 #### Solution 1

-Every time evaluating a expression, since it may yield a list, we need a number to select which element of the expression in order to assign it to the corresponding element in the left.
+Every time evaluating a expression, since it may yield a list, we need a number to select the element of the expression in order to assign it to the corresponding element in the left.

 #### Solution 2